-- Stomach Problems: Those with sensitive , or who eat a lot of this sweetener, may experience diarrhea, or upset, but most people don’t experience these .
+- Stomach Problems: Those with sensitive stomachs, or who eat a lot of this sweetener, may experience diarrhea, nausea or stomach upset, but most people don’t experience these symptoms.

-- Overeating: There are some reports that using this sweetener can stimulate the , which could lead to and weight gain.
+- Overeating: There are some reports that using this sweetener can stimulate the appetite, which could lead to and weight gain.

-- Allergic Reactions: In rare cases, people may be to this substance, so speak with your before to this as your main sweetener.
+- Allergic Reactions: In rare cases, people may be allergic to this substance, so speak with your doctor before switching to this as your main sweetener.